jmeowmeow/PixieReport/express-progress/tasks.md

 - [x] Weather conditions with no mapped image layer ("ice crystals"): loggable in devpixie json.
 - [ ] Rarely reporting stations?
 Should we refresh the active snapshot more often?
+  - [x] removed five inactive stations from the active list during no-geodata pass
 - [ ] Stations with an unchanging old report? (time/date detection)
 - [ ] Active stations with no geodata?
 Is this something loggable in the uptime/debug page?
+  - [x] used sqlite3 to create a list of active-no-geodata records, did a pass, added ten geodata

 ### Full METAR parse from raw METAR report.